Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Not at this stage (EOY pressures have the brain focussed on other things right now).
+Not as of yet

 Helpful Report

-What are three words that describe the activities in this kit? food, exciting, inclusive
+What are three words that describe the activities in this kit?
+Engaging, quality, accessible

 How effective was the resource in fostering critical thinking about food waste issues?